uhm-descartes/ee342/morea/total_prob/assessment-tp.md

 	  5. Given that you saw 2 heads, what is the probability the next coin toss is also heads?

-2. Recall the Binary Symmetric Channel from the previous module.
+2. **Communication over noisy channels** Recall the Binary Symmetric Channel from the previous module.
 As before, there is a transmitter and a receiver, and the transmitter transmits one bit through a channel.
 The transmitter chooses 0 or 1, but unlike the previous module, now the probability of a 1 is